Physics of the planetary magnetospheres

-Very recently, we have begun research using new multi-spacecraft missions at Earth - NASA’s Magnetospheric Multiscale (MMS) and ESA’s Swarm missions.
+In addition to Cluster, we perform research using the multi-spacecraft missions Magnetospheric Multiscale (MMS, NASA) launched 2015 and Swarm (ESA) launched 2013.
 IRF-Uppsala is again involved directly in both missions, providing the Langmuir probe instrument suite on Swarm.
 On MMS, in collaboration with the Royal Institute of Technology (KTH) in Stockholm, we are involved with the electric field and waves instruments, addressing similar physics to Cluster, targeted towards developing a greater understanding of magnetic reconnection and its effects.

 While it is particularly important to understand the behaviour of Earth’s magnetosphere, both as a curiosity but also in the context of space weather hazards, the knowledge we gain here can be transferred to fundamentally similar systems both at the other magnetised bodies in the solar system, and indeed throughout the universe.

 - Mats André is the PI for the EFW instrument on Cluster, also using MMS data to study plasma physics

-- Yuri Khotyaintsev and Andris Vaivads study the physics of reconnection and its effects on plasmas and waves
+- Yuri Khotyaintsev studies the physics of reconnection and its effects on plasmas and waves

-- Stephan Buchert, Hermann Opgenoorth and Laurianne Palin focus on Swarm data analysis and the substorm cycle
+- Stephan Buchert focuses on Swarm data analysis and the substorm cycle

 Cassini and the space environment of Saturn